 I think 4 days is short enough in Amsterdam without going to other cities.

 We've spent the past two Augusts in Amsterdam, in Airbnb apartments, which we recommend.
 Four days is not a lot of time so I would not do day trips -- but if you really want to get out of the city you can get to Delft, Leiden, Utrecht and the Hague easily by train.
 The Rijksmuseum is wonderful and shouldn't be missed.
 The lines are often long to get into the Van Gogh Musuem but it may be easier later in the day.
 A canal cruise -- especially on the smaller boats -- is a must.
 Our favorite activity in Amsterdam is walking around the many interesting and lovely neighborhoods.
 Some of the best are the Jordaan, de Pijp, Nine Streets, and Westerpark area.
 In Westerpark itself are many bars, restaurants and cultural events, in beautiful surroundings.
 You can easily bike outside the city, or explore the northern neighborhoods by bike -- there is a free ferry behind Central Station and you can take your bike aboard.
-Food in Amsterdam is great -- be sure to try Indonesian cuisine.
-11 months agoAnswered by Vicki via WorldNomads.com
+Food in Amsterdam is great -- be sure to try Indonesian cuisine. over 1 year agoAnswered by Vicki via WorldNomads.com

 I ended up buying a used bike and selling it when I left.